<em>Anthemis</em>: planting and care

 How to plant?

-This plant is very easy for beginners even on gravelly, poor and dry soil.
+This plant is very easy for beginners, even on gravelly, poor, dry soil.

-• Plunge bucket into bucket of water to soak it.
+• Plunge the bucket into a bucket of water to moisten it well.

-• Dig a hole three times wider than rootball and loosen soil around with tines of garden fork.
+• Dig a hole three times wider than the rootball and loosen soil around with tines of a digging fork.

-• Add half a spadeful of potting compost or well-rotted compost if soil is very poor.
-Anthemis tinctoria appreciates good garden soil for prolonged flowering but loses vigour after 2 years so renewal of plant is preferable as with snapdragons or pinks.
+• Add half a shovelful of potting compost or well-rotted compost if soil is really poor.
+Anthemis tinctoria appreciates good garden soil to flower for a long time but loses vigour after about 2 years so it is preferable to renew plant as with snapdragons or sweet William.

 • Place plant in planting hole.